Golubovci

-Golubovci (Голубовци, [ɡǒluboʋtsi]) is a small town in the Podgorica Municipality of Montenegro.
+Golubovci (Голубовци, [ɡǒluboʋtsi]) is a small town in the new Zeta Municipality of Montenegro.
+Until 2022, it was part of Podgorica Municipality.
+Golubovci is the seat of the new municipality.

-It has 3,110 residents according to 2011 census, while the Golubovci City Municipality accounts for some 16,093 residents.
+The town has 3,110 residents according to 2011 census, while the surrounding Zeta Municipality accounts for some 16,093 residents.

 Transport

-Sometimes Podgorica Airport is referred as to Golubovci Airport by locals, the airport being just 5 km away from the town.
+Podgorica Airport is occasionally referred to as Golubovci Airport by locals, due to its proximity to the town.

 Golubovci is located next to the M-2, Podgorica - Bar road (E65/E80), main Montenegrin road connection between the coast and northern part of the country.
 Part of this road went through the centre of Golubovci causing frequent traffic jams during the summer tourist season which led to construction of 4-lane dual carriageway, the Golubovci Bypass, in 2018.

 Sports

 The town is home to FK Zeta, one of the most successful Montenegrin football clubs in recent years.
 They play their home games at the Stadion Trešnjica.
 The town's basketball team is KK Zeta 2011.